sebastian-zieba/PACMAN/docs/source/pcf.rst

  2. add ``window`` additional rows above and below the rows identified in step 1

-For example, if the biggest flux gradient occurs in row 35 and 55, and the user set ``window  10``, the extraction aperture will be between rows 25 and 65.
+For example, if the biggest flux gradient occurs in row 35 and 55, and the user sets ``window  10``, the extraction aperture will be between rows 25 and 65.